nrwl/nx-examples/README.md

 Nx is an open source toolkit for enterprise Angular applications.

-Nx is designed to help you create and build enterprise grade Angular applications.
+Nx is designed to help you create and build enterprise-grade Angular applications.
 It provides an opinionated approach to application project structure and patterns.

 ## Quick Start & Documentation